Links on Android Authority may earn us a commission. Learn more.

 The first-generation Samsung Galaxy Buds brought with it the Samsung scalable codec.
 This functions similarly to aptX adaptive, but is only compatible with Samsung devices (e.g., the Samsung Galaxy Buds Plus and Samsung Galaxy S20).
 The Samsung Scalable Codec prevents audio chopping by analyzing the radio frequency environment and adjusting the bitrate dynamically (from 88kbps to 512kbps).
 To get a comprehensive list of supported Samsung devices, click here.

 Do Bluetooth codecs actually make a difference?

-Well, yes and no. If you suffer from noise-induced hearing loss or are listening from a particularly noisy environment, it’s unlikely you’ll be able to discern the differences between SBC, aptX, and AAC.
+Well, yes and no. If you suffer from noise-induced hearing loss or are listening in a particularly noisy environment, it’s unlikely you’ll be able to discern the differences between SBC, aptX, and AAC.
 That said, there are more benefits to high-quality codecs than sound quality, namely responsiveness.
-If you’ve ever skipped a track via your headphones’ on-board controls only to wait a second before the next song actually began playing, your device was probably streaming over SBC.
-This lag is even more noticeable in things like video playback whereby late night show hosts’ jokes are sullied by the audio-visual lag accompanying SBC streaming.
+If you’ve ever skipped a track via your headphones’ onboard controls only to wait a second before the next song actually began playing, your device was probably streaming over SBC.
+This lag is even more noticeable in things like video playback whereby late-night show hosts’ jokes are sullied by the audio-visual lag accompanying SBC streaming.
 Granted, there is compensation built in to keep video and audio in sync.
-This preemptive calculation doesn’t completely negate skips and stutters, though.
+This preemptive calculation doesn’t completely negate skips and hiccups, though.